 Form 8886, Reportable Transaction Disclosure Statement.
 Use this form to disclose information for each reportable transaction in which the corporation participated.
 Form 8886 must be filed for each tax year that the federal income tax liability of the corporation is affected by its participation in the transaction.
+The corporation may have to pay a penalty if it is required to file Form 8886 and does not do so.
 The following are reportable transactions:

-1. Any listed transaction, which is a transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS.

-2. Any transaction offered under conditions of confidentiality for which the corporation paid an advisor a fee of at least \$250,000.

-3. Certain transactions for which the corporation has contractual protection against disallowance of the tax benefits.

-4. Certain transactions resulting in a loss of at least \$10 million in any single year or \$20 million in any combination of years.
+- 1. Any listed transaction, which is a transaction that is the same as or substantially similar to tax avoidance transactions identified by the IRS. - 2.
+Any transaction offered under conditions of confidentiality for which the corporation paid an advisor a fee of at least \$250,000. - 3.
+Certain transactions for which the corporation has contractual protection against disallowance of the tax benefits. - 4.
+Certain transactions resulting in a loss of at least \$10 million in any single year or \$20 million in any combination of years. - 5.

-5. Certain transactions resulting in a book-tax difference of more than \$10 million on a gross basis.

 Certain transactions resulting in a tax credit of more than \$250,000, if the corporation held the asset generating the credit for 45 days or less.

 Penalties.
 The corporation may have to pay a penalty if it is required to disclose a reportable transaction under section 6011 and fails to properly complete and file Form 8886.
 The penalty is \$50,000 (\$200,000 if the reportable transaction is a listed transaction) for each failure to file Form 8886 with its corporate return or for failure to provide a copy of Form 8886 to the Office of Tax Shelter Analysis (OTSA).
-Other penalties under section 6662A may also apply.
+Other penalties, such as an accuracy-related penalty under section 6662A, may also apply.
 See the Instructions for Form 8886 for details.